 Recent research suggests that son preference in India, when measured as ideally having more boys than girls, is decreasing over time and with higher education (Bhat and Zavier 2003; Pande and Astone 2007).
 This may, however, be an artifact of the retrospective nature of the way desired fertility questions are often asked.
-Asking parents about their desired sex composition if their children had a specific number of children shows that the ratios of preferred sons to daughters increases the lower the number of children is (Jayachandran 2017).
-This result is in line with women with more education and urban women being more likely to use sex selection Pörtner (2015).
-These women have higher cost of children and therefore lower fertility.
+Asking parents about their desired sex composition if their children had a specific number of children shows that the ratios of preferred sons to daughters increases, the lower is the desired number of children (Jayachandran 2017).
+This result is consistent with evidence that women with more education and urban women are more likely to use sex selection (Pörtner 2015).
+These women have higher costs of children and therefore lower desired fertility.

 Policies

-Even though most people automatically think of family planning program when population policy is mentioned, any policy that changes the opportunity cost of time or affects the distribution of bargaining power within the household will affect fertility.
+Even though most people automatically think of family planning programs when population policy in developing countries is mentioned, any policy that changes the opportunity cost of time or affects the distribution of bargaining power within the household will also affect fertility.
 I will therefore cover both standard family planning programs and other policies that impact fertility.

-Despite a substantial and long-standing interest in the effectiveness of family planning programs there is relatively little convincing empirical evidence.
+Despite a substantial and long-standing interest in the effectiveness of family planning programs, there is relatively little convincing empirical evidence.
 The lack of evidence is mainly the result of the challenges in measuring family planning program’s impacts.
 First, studies of family planning programs have often covered periods of rapid economic development and fertility decline, making it difficult to isolate the effects of family planning programs from the changes in the economy.
 Second, existing studies have largely ignored heterogeneous impacts, especially whether women with different education levels respond differently to family planning.
 Evidence from the US shows that better-educated women and less-educated women are equally efficient users of modern contraceptives, but better-educated women are more efficient at using “ineffective” contraceptive methods such as withdrawal or rhythm (Rosenzweig and Schultz 1989).
 This suggests that the effect of family planning should be stronger, the lower the education levels, but few studies address this.

 Finally, rigorous study is hampered by the challenge of non-random program placement (Rosenzweig and Wolpin 1986; Pitt, Rosenzweig, and Gibbons 1993).
 Part of the problem is that unobserved characteristics of both women and the areas they live in might lead some women to be more likely to both have access to family planning and to use it.
 In that case, simply looking at the correlation between use of family planning and fertility will overstate the strength of the relationship in the general population.